-Looking for the types of NPS surveys and their nuances?
+Looking for the different types of NPS surveys and how they’re used?

-Understanding NPS types will help you measure customer sentiment the right way.
-You’ll easily spot friction across critical customer touchpoints and address them to smoothen the user experience.
+Understanding NPS survey types helps you measure customer sentiment in the right context.
+It allows you to spot friction across key customer touchpoints and address issues before they impact the user experience.

 What is Net Promoter Score survey?

-A Net Promoter Score (NPS) Survey is a customer loyalty survey that measures the likelihood of customers recommending you to their friends and colleagues.
+A Net Promoter Score (NPS) Survey is a customer loyalty survey that measures how likely customers are to recommend your product to others.

 Building-NPS-survey-Userpilot-Types-of-nps-surveys